adamchainz/seporaitis.github.com/_posts/2012-02-27-there-is-a-problem-with-web-frameworks.md

 Ruby?
 I hope there will be a version for those languages, and others, too!

 Oh, and by the way, you might be puzzled - where to store the data if you decide to play with Graphity?
 Well, I happen to know one SaaS company, [Dydra](http://dydra.com/) - just register and use it.
-In fact we did and, oh boy!, how friendly and helpful they were all through the process!
+In fact we did and, oh boy!, how friendly and helpful they were all through the process of putting HeltNormalt on top of it!
 A perfect example for me how customer care should look like.
 Seriously, check them out.

 ## Adventures at M.I.T. and a paper about Graphity.